BRAC (organisation): Public health

 BRAC started providing public healthcare in 1972 with an initial focus on curative care through paramedics and a self-financing health insurance scheme.
-The programme went on to offer integrated health care services.
+The programme went on to provide integrated healthcare services to around 30 million people.

 BRAC's 2007 impact assessment of its North West Microfinance Expansion Project testified to increased awareness of legal issues, including those of marriage and divorce, among women participants in BRAC programs.
-Furthermore, women participants' self-confidence was boosted and incidence of domestic violence were found to have declined.
+Furthermore, women participants' self-confidence was boosted, and the incidence of domestic violence was found to have declined.
 One of the most prominent forms of violence against women, acid throwing, has been decreasing by 15-20% annually since the enactment in 2002 of legislation specifically targeting acid violence.

 Disaster relief

-BRAC conducted one of the largest NGO responses to Cyclone Sidr which hit vast areas of the south-western coast in Bangladesh in mid-November 2007.
-BRAC distributed emergency relief materials, including food and clothing, to over 900,000 survivors, provided medical care to over 60,000 victims and secured safe supplies of drinking water.
+BRAC responded to Cyclone Sidr, which hit vast areas of the south-western coast of Bangladesh in mid-November 2007.
+BRAC provided emergency relief to survivors, like clothing, food, safe drinking water, and medical care.
 BRAC is now focusing on long-term rehabilitation, which will include agriculture support, infrastructure reconstruction and livelihood regeneration.